mkirsche/sapling/README.md

     genome is a fasta file containing the genome to query
     suffix array file is where the suffix array will be written to
 ```

+### Sapling Manual

+Information about the files in this repository can be found in the [manual](https://github.com/mkirsche/sapling/wiki/Sapling-Manual).